 In diary entries shared by Gucci’s creative director Alessandro Michele, he stated that pre-fall, spring-summer, fall-winter “were all ‘stale and underfed words” and that the fashion house would no longer be participating in the traditional fashion calendar, but would instead move to a seasonless schedule meeting twice a year.

 Vogue editor-in-chief Anna Wintour spoke on the subject to say that the impact of the Coronavirus pandemic was giving everyone the chance to “rethink what fashion stands for, what it means, what it should be.”
-She said: “I think it is an opportunity for everyone to slow down, produce less. […] Maybe have less of an emphasis on things moving so quickly and emphasis always on what’s new.”
+She said: “I think it is an opportunity for everyone to slow down, and produce less. […] Maybe have less of an emphasis on things moving so quickly and emphasis always on what’s new.”

 However, it is this emphasis that seems to have been trending upward long before the implications of the pandemic.